 If you can’t afford insurance, consider putting off your trip until you can afford it.
 We have a whole section on travel insurance here.

 After doing 45 minutes of practical planning and travel advice for Europe, we didn’t have a chance to talk about any of our favourite places.
-If you’d like to hear more about destinations in Europe, start with our Europe travel section … and let us know you want more in the comments.
+If you’d like to hear more about destinations in Europe, start with our Europe travel section … and let us know if you want more in the comments.
 If we get enough comments, we’ll do another big Europe podcast soon.